-- 1. Install a dial indicator with a magnetic base so that the base is fixed to the steering arm.
-Place the indicator tip on the flat area of the relay rod adjacent the castle nut. - 2.
-Using a C-clamp, squeeze the relay arm and the steering arm together to seat the ball joint.
+- 1. Install a dial indicator with a magnetic base so that the base is fixed to the steering arm assembly.
+Place the indicator tip on the flat area of the Relay Rod adjacent the castle nut. - 2.
+Using a C-clamp, squeeze the Relay Rod and the steering arm assembly together to seat the ball joint.
 Do not apply excessive clamp load. - 3.
 Set the dial indicator on "zero".

 - 4. Release the clamp.
-Place the pry bar between the steering arm and relay arm.
+Place the pry bar between the steering arm assembly and the Relay Rod.
 Do not allow the pry bar to contact the ball joint seal.
-Firmly pry upward using the steering arm as a fulcrum to lift the relay arm.
-The pry load must not cause the relay arm to rotate thus causing the relay to change orientation. - 5.
+Firmly pry upward using the steering arm assembly as a fulcrum to lift the Relay Rod.
+The pry load must not cause the Relay Rod to rotate thus causing the Relay Rod to change orientation. - 5.
 Record the dial indicator reading.
 A reading greater than .040" will require ball joint replacement. - 6.
 Inspect ball joint seal for damage and replace the ball joint if damaged during measurement process.